ibm-cloud-docs/monitoring/getting-started.md

 You provision an instance within the context of a resource group.
 A resource group lets you organize your services for access control and billing purposes.
 You can provision the {{site.data.keyword.mon_full_notm}} instance in the *default* resource group or in a custom resource group.

-When you provision an instance, you automatically get an ingestion key, known as the *Sysdig access key*.

-To provision an instance of through the {{site.data.keyword.cloud_notm}} UI, complete the following steps:
+To provision an instance through the {{site.data.keyword.cloud_notm}} UI, complete the following steps:

 1. Log in to your {{site.data.keyword.cloud_notm}} account.